Give the products of the following acid–base reactions and indica... | Channels for Pearson+

 Textbook QuestionTextbook Question

 Give the products of the following acid–base reactions and indicate whether reactants or products are favored at equilibrium.
-(Use the pKa values that are given in Section 2.3. ) b.
-CH3CH2OH+-NH2⇌
+(Use the pKa values that are given in Section 2.3. ) a.

 Verified Solution